Towards Grand Unification: Abstract

 \section{Abstract}

-Sidharth had shown that gravitation can be reconciled with electromagnetic and other forces if we start from a Landau-Ginzburg phase transition.
+The author had shown that gravitation can be reconciled with electromagnetic and other forces if we start from a Landau-Ginzburg phase transition.
 This is further remarked upon and a unification of all forces of nature is proposed.